shirleywbi/CS330/cheatsheet-supervised-learning.md

 By removing a feature, the importances may change so a feature that was once not very important may become more important.

 _**How can we determine how many features to select?**_
 We can use cross validation with RFECV.
 However, this violates the Golden Rule.

+_**How is RFE different from eliminating by less popular features?**_
+Feature importance != popularity so they may be removing different features.

 ## Unsupervised Learning